wesleyegberto/emulators/chip8/README.md

 ### Memory

-Chip-8 many registers, detailed [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#2.2):
+Chip-8 has a lot of registers, detailed [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#2.2):

 * 16 general purpose 8-bit registers, referred to as `VX` where `X` is a hexadecimal digit (0 through F);
   * `VF` should not be used by any program, as it is also used as a flag by some instructions.
 * 16-bit register called `I` used to store memory addresses in some instructions, so only the lowest (rightmost) 12 bits are usually used;
 * two special 8-bit regsiters for the delay and sound timers:
-  * whhen they are non-zero, they are automatically decremented at a rate of 60Hz.
+  * when they are non-zero, they are automatically decremented at a rate of 60Hz.
 * internal registers:
   * `PC`: 16-bit register used as program counter to store the currently executing address;
   * `SP`: 8-bit register used as stack pointer to point to the topmost level of the stack.